EasyG0ing1/FixJavaSTR/README.md

   native  - compiles the native-image runjar  - Runs the jar file in a JVM
 ```

+The `dograal` script must have a path to your projects folder passed into it: `./dograal.sh /path/to/java/projects` / `dograal.bat C:\\path\\to\\java\\projects`.
+It WILL NOT modify any of your files, it will simply run the program passively so that GraalVM can get what it needs.
 ## What FixJavaSTR Does

 It's really quite simple.
 The program goes through your java project folder recursively and looks for files containing String Template code (which was